PennyLaneAI/pennylane/doc/code/templates.rst

     Most parameter generating methods have a 'normal' and a 'uniform' version, sampling the angle parameters of rotation gates either from a normal or uniform distribution.

-Templates can contain each other.
+Templates can themselves contain other templates.
 An example is the handy :class:`~.Interferometer` function.
 It constructs arbitrary interferometers in terms of elementary :class:`~.Beamsplitter` operations, by providing lists of transmittivity and phase angles.
 A :func:`~.CVNeuralNetLayers` - implementing the continuous-variable neural network architecture from :cite:`killoran2018continuous` - contains two such interferometers.
 But it can also